Fidelek84/ai_project_pydanticAI/search-web-agent/README.md

-# Web Search Agent Pydantic AI
+# Web Search Agent with Pydantic AI

 This repository contains a Python script (`web_search_agent.py`) that leverages large language models (LLMs) and web search capabilities to answer user questions.
 It uses `search-web-agent` for agent functionality and integrates with Ollama for local LLM inference and Brave Search API for web queries.